The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Experiments and Results

+\textit{\textbf{Experimental Setting}.} In this experiment, we pool data from all hashtags and perform Monte Carlo cross-validation 10 times, each time randomly splitting the data 63/7/30 into training, validation, and test sets.
+We report the mean and standard deviation of the F1 scores across the 10 Monte Carlo cross-validation runs.
+Due to the substantially higher computational cost of fine-tuning Qwen, each Qwen-based model is evaluated over 5 runs rather than 10 in this mixed-hashtag prediction, as well as in the per-hashtag and out-of-distribution predictions conducted separately for each hashtag.
+This provides multiple independent runs for estimating the stability of the results while keeping the experiments computationally feasible.

+\textit{\textbf{Results}.} As shown in Table \ref{tab:table_2}, models using ALL features, i.e., DT-ALL, MLP-ALL, BERT-ALL, and Qwen-ALL, outperform their corresponding U-only and M-only variants.
+Among models with reduced feature sets, U consistently outperforms M across the four models.
+Both paired t-tests and Wilcoxon signed-rank tests confirm that the above performance rankings are statistically significant (with all values of \textit{p} $<$ 0.05).
+These results show that post-related features support reposting prediction under in-distribution evaluation, while user-related features provide additional predictive signal across model classes.

-The feature importance value represents the relative contribution of a feature to the decision tree model's predictive performance.
+\textit{\textbf{Feature Importance}.} The feature importance value represents the relative contribution of a feature to the decision tree model's predictive performance.
 Specifically, it is computed as the reduction in the loss function contributed by each feature when splitting nodes, with larger reductions indicating higher importance.

-We obtained the feature importance values for all 303 features by training the DT-ALL model using all (instead of 70\%) data in the 1:5 dataset.
+We obtained the feature importance values for all 303 features by training the DT model under the ALL setting using all (instead of 70\%) data in the 1:5 dataset.
 The feature importance values are normalised such that the sum for all features equals one.
-Our analysis showed that less than 1\% of feature pairs has a Pearson coefficient value higher than 0.7\,\cite{dormann2013collinearity}, which means most features contribute to the prediction.
+Fewer than 1\% of feature pairs have a Pearson correlation coefficient higher than 0.7, suggesting limited high pairwise collinearity among the 303 features and most features contribute to the prediction~\cite{dormann2013collinearity}.

 Table \ref{tab:table_3} shows the top 20 most important features.
-It is notable that the majority of the top 20 features are user-related features, including 10 user historical action (U-HA) features, 4 user historical post (U-HM) features, and 3 user profile (U-P) features.
-The most important post (M) feature is merely ranked at the 6th position.
-This highlights the importance of user-related features for reposting predictions.
+It is notable that the majority of the top 20 features are user-related features, including 10 user historical action (U-HA) features, 4 user historical message (U-HM) features, and 3 user profile (U-P) features.
+The most important message (M) feature is merely ranked 6th.
+This feature importance analysis is consistent with and highlights the stronger predictive performance of user-related features.